piranna/piranna.github.io/_posts/2025-09-14-Designing-“Almost-Autonomous”-Reminders-in-ChatGPT-(No-Third-Party-Bots).md

 ---
 lang: en
 layout: post
+tags: ai, automation, chatgpt, coauthored-with-chatgpt, openai, productivity, reminders, tasks, scheduling
 title: Designing “Almost-Autonomous” Reminders in ChatGPT (No Third-Party Bots)
-tags: ai, automation, chatgpt, coauthored-with-chatgpt, openai
 ---

 How we went from a one-off ping to a nightly, varied, almost-autonomous reminder